Visiting Morocco? This is what you need to know before visiting.

 You should absolutely hire a local guide to help you get an inside perspective on the country and navigate through the maze of the medinas (old towns).
 However, be sure you know what you’re getting yourself into.

 The local guides have built relationships with many different stores, and they are most likely getting a cut of the sales.
-Don’t be fooled when they say they are trying to help you haggle to get the best price.
+Don’t be fooled when they say they are trying to help you haggle to get the best price, because they usually aren’t.
 We were able to get better prices without them.
 This happened in Fes.

 Even if you don’t hire a local guide, you might find other locals offering you tours while you’re walking around the markets and medinas.